Sharon Van Etten

+Sharon Katharine Van Etten (born February 26, 1981) is an American singer-songwriter, musician and actress.
+Originally from New Jersey, and currently based in Los Angeles, Van Etten's music is noted for its indie rock aesthetic and personal lyrical content.
+In the studio and during live performances, Van Etten is currently accompanied by her backing band, the Attachment Theory, which consists of Devra Hoff (bass guitar, backing vocals), Teeny Lieberson (keyboards, guitar, backing vocals) and Jorge Balbi (drums).

-Sharon Katharine Van Etten (born February 26, 1981) is an American singer-songwriter.
-She has released six studio albums, the latest of which is We've Been Going About This All Wrong (2022).
+To date, Van Etten has released seven studio albums: Because I Was in Love (2009), Epic (2010), Tramp (2012), Are We There (2014), Remind Me Tomorrow (2019), We've Been Going About This All Wrong (2022) and Sharon Van Etten & the Attachment Theory (2025).

+As an actress, Van Etten starred as Rachel in both series of the Netflix mystery drama The OA (2016–2019), and has appeared in the feature films Never Rarely Sometimes Always (2020) and How It Ends (2021).

 Early life

-Van Etten was born in Belleville, New Jersey, the middle child of four.
+Van Etten was born in Belleville, New Jersey, the middle child of five.
 She lived in Nutley, New Jersey, then moved to Clinton, New Jersey as a pre-teen.
-She attended North Hunterdon High School, at which she participated in the chorus and performed in stage musicals.
+Van Etten attended North Hunterdon High School, at which she participated in the chorus and performed in stage musicals.

-Later, she moved to Murfreesboro, Tennessee to attend Middle Tennessee State University and studied recording, but dropped out after a year.
+Later, Van Etten moved to Murfreesboro, Tennessee to attend Middle Tennessee State University and studied recording, but dropped out after a year.
 She ended up working at the Red Rose, a coffee and record shop and music venue in Murfreesboro for about five years.
 She fell into an abusive relationship with a rock musician who discouraged her from writing songs.
 After five years, she left in the middle of the night with whatever she could carry.

-She lived in Brooklyn for a number of years, in the suburban neighborhood of Ditmas Park.
+Van Etten lived in Brooklyn, New York for a number of years; she resided in the neighborhood of Ditmas Park.